CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Vesica_Piscis/Vesica_Piscis_Overview.md

 ## 6. Conclusion: The Enduring Allure of the Vesica Piscis

 The Vesica Piscis, arising from the simple intersection of two circles, unfolds into a symbol of immense depth and beauty.
-Its mathematical elegance, characterized by the $\sqrt{3}$ proportion, provides a framework that has been interpreted across millennia as representing fundamental dualities, the mystery of creation, and pathways to spiritual understanding [1, 2].
-From ancient carvings to the soaring arches of Gothic cathedrals and the sacred art of diverse traditions, the Vesica Piscis continues to resonate as a timeless emblem of union, harmony, and the interconnectedness of all things [3, 14].
+Its mathematical elegance, characterized by the $\sqrt{3}$ proportion, provides a framework that has been interpreted across millennia as representing fundamental dualities, the mystery of creation, and pathways to spiritual understanding[^1][^2].
+From ancient carvings to the soaring arches of Gothic cathedrals and the sacred art of diverse traditions, the Vesica Piscis continues to resonate as a timeless emblem of union, harmony, and the interconnectedness of all things[^3][^14].

 ```mermaid
 ---